cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 #### Result

 After saving the profile the diagram refreshes automatically.
-Navigating to `Terminal` in the updated diagram confirms the error has been resolved — the note callout is no longer present and `Terminal` now appears rendered in the standard **yellow** convention for concrete classes.
+Navigating to `Terminal` in the updated diagram confirms the error has been resolved.
+The note callout is no longer present and `Terminal` now appears rendered in the standard **yellow** convention for concrete classes.

-### Issue 2 — Attribute Type Not Selected in the Profile Definition
+### Issue 2: Attribute Type Not Selected in the Profile Definition

 #### What the diagram shows